-煙台市大河東選礦有限公司 (Yantai City Dahedong Mineral Processing Co.
-Ltd.), a limited liability company established in the PRC on 14 December 2009, a minority shareholder of Yantai Zhongjia which held 25% of the entire equity interest in Yantai Zhongjia, and is a connected person.
-As at the Latest Practicable Date, Dahedong was owned as to 50% by Mr. Kong Fanbo, and the remaining equity interests held in equal share of approximately 16.67% by each of (i) Mr. Kong Fanzhong; (ii) Mr. Wang Lei; and (iii) SDZJ the deed of indemnity dated [•] 2023 and entered into by the Controlling Shareholder (as indemnifier) in favour of our Company (for ourselves and as trustee for each of our subsidiaries), particulars of which are set out in the section headed "Statutory and general information - E. Other information - 1.
-Estate duty, tax and other indemnity" in Appendix V to this document the deed of non-competition undertaking dated [•] 2023 executed by the Controlling Shareholder in favour of our Company (for ourselves and as trustee for of each of our subsidiaries), particulars of which are set out in the section headed "Relationship with our Controlling Shareholder - Deed of Noncompetition" in this document
+Mr. Wang Lei; and (iii) SDZJ

+"Deed of Indemnity" the deed of indemnity dated [●] 2022 and entered into by the Controlling Shareholder (as indemnifier) in favour of our Company (for ourselves and as trustee for each of our subsidiaries), particulars of which are set out in the section headed "Statutory and general information - E. Other information - 1.
+Estate duty, tax and other indemnity" in by the Controlling Shareholder in favour of our Company (for ourselves and as trustee for of each of our subsidiaries), particulars of which are set out in the section headed "Relationship with our Controlling Shareholder - Deed of Noncompetition" in this document